cfengine/documentation/getting-started/installation.markdown

 ---

 **IMPORTANT NOTE:** *This is a pre-release of CFEngine, intended for testing and showcase only.
-This version is not supported, not covered by service level agreements (SLAs) and not intended for production environments.
+This version is not supported, not covered by service-level agreements (SLAs), and not intended for production environments.
 Do not upgrade or use in conjunction with other versions at this point.

 <!--- TODO: move up when no longer a pre-release